freedomlayer/offset/doc/docs/atomic_proposal.md

 ## Atomicity

+Atomicity is guaranteed by using a [hash lock](https://en.bitcoin.it/wiki/Hashlock) created by the payment source:
+`srcHashedLock`.

 Assume that the node E issued an invoice and handed it to B.

 B wants to pay the invoice.
 The payment begins by sending a Request message